-The principle points of Mr. Burkhardt's 1994 study have been adopted by Old-Growth Again as the longterm framework of its forest management plan.
-Old-Growth Again's forest management plan is based on the POI 1 study with a few important adjustments:
+The principle points of Mr. Burkhardt's 1994 study have been adopted by Forever Redwood as the long-term framework of its forest management plan.
+Forever Redwood's forest management plan is based on the POI 1 study with a few important adjustments:

 The original study estimates that maximum productivity will only reach 680 BF/year.
-This figure is 48.8% of the published table's maximum of 1,390 BF/year (L&P Site Index 140) and 85% of OGA's estimated peak productivity of 800 BF/year.
+This figure is 48.8% of the published table's maximum of 1,390 BF/year (L&P Site Index 140) and 85% of Forever Redwood's estimated peak productivity of 800 BF/year.
 The discrepancy exists because Mr. Burkhardt's study focused on the benefits of volume recovery and pre-supposed that little or no restoration work would be done to most of the local industrial forests that are now dominated by hardwoods.
 Many of these lands now grow more hardwoods than conifer lumber.
 Although this may change somewhat over time, a program of regular thinning and planting would slowly return these degraded lands closer to their previous productivity.
 Without these additional efforts, overall productivity will remain significantly below historical levels as this study clearly shows.
-OGA's harvest rates are set at 1.0% POI.
+Forever Redwood's harvest rates are set at 1.0% POI.
 Five trees are set aside per acre to age to full maturity (over 500 years).
-The combination of extensive thinning and planting to restore conifer dominance and the old-growth set-asides helps OGA achieve the results of Mr. Burkhardt's 0.9 POI plan for optimum sustainability.
+The combination of extensive thinning and planting to restore conifer dominance and the oldgrowth set-asides helps Forever Redwood achieve the results of Mr. Burkhardt's 0.9 POI plan for optimum sustainability.

 The complete study, as originally written in the book "Maximizing Forest Productivity," was an attempt to change the way the industrial forestry companies were managing the Mendocino County Redwood forest.
 To placate the industry, the study was written to allow the oldest trees to be harvested each decade.
 Because of the conservative rate of cut, the forest would still mature over time until the oldest trees were approximately 200 years old.
-But, in the intervening decade, the industrial forest industry in northern California has significantly collapsed from its own over cutting and these well-thought out studies were primarily ignored by the large companies.
-Today, OGA is working to maximize the amount of mature and old-growth trees standing in the forest in the shortest amount of time possible.
-To do this, we spread the 10% cut over all age classes and no tree over 45 inches in diameter is ever cut.
+But, in the intervening decade, the industrial forest industry in northern California has significantly collapsed from its own over-cutting and these well-thought out studies were primarily ignored by the large companies.
+Today, Forever Redwood is working to maximize the amount of mature and old-growth trees standing in the forest in the shortest amount of time possible.
+To do this, we spread the 20% cut over all age classes and no tree over 45 inches in diameter is ever cut.
 If this change to the 1994 study is overlooked, the forest would still increase in volume at the same rate and eventually achieve old-growth, but at the unnecessary price of losing its best trees each decade.

 Trees over 45 inches are left as old-growth and most mature trees are retained decade by decade to maximize mature and old-growth characteristics consistently from day one.
-In Appendix D, a 2002 field study estimates the tree-size distribution changes in a 45-acre degraded parcel that distributes the 10% volume cut each decade across age and size classes.
-The 45-acre study parcel includes remnants of mature and old-growth trees left standing after a 95% volume removal in the early 1960's.
-The study demonstrates the dramatic changes possible by balancing the economic needs of harvesting the larger trees with the ecological needs of the forest to maintain as many mature and old-growth trees as possible at all times.
+A 2002 field study estimated the tree-size distribution changes in a 45-acre degraded parcel that distributes the 20% volume cut every fifteen years across age and size classes.
+The 45-acre study parcel included remnants of mature and old-growth trees left standing after a 95% volume removal in the early 1960's.
+This study demonstrated the dramatic changes possible by balancing the economic needs of harvesting the larger trees with the ecological needs of the forest to maintain as many mature and old-growth trees as possible at all times.